France-ioi/taskgrader/docs/writing.md

 * a **sanitizer**, validating the input files by checking they are in the required format
 * the **checker**, grading each solution's output

+## First steps

 The script `tools/taskstarter/taskstarter.py` can assist with writing a task; use `taskstarter.py help` to see the available commands.

+You might start a new task interactively by executing `taskstarter.py init`.

+Alternatively, you can also copy one of the example tasks and use it as a base for your task.

+## Testing tasks

+Tasks can be tested with:

+* `taskstarter.py test`, which will use the tool `genJson` to prepare the task for usage (read about `defaultParams.json` file below for more information) and test it for valid compilation, and test that the "correct solutions" get the expected grades.
+* `taskstarter.py testsol [SOLUTION.c]`, which if the task is valid, will test `SOLUTION.c` against the task.
+It is meant for quick solution testing; it uses the `stdGrade` tool.

+## Remote testing

+If you have access to a [graderqueue](https://github.com/France-ioi/graderqueue) instance, you can evaluate your task through it (for instance, to evaluate on contest servers).

+Once you configured the remoteGrader in the file `tools/remoteGrader/config.py` with the URL, login and password to a graderqueue, you can use taskstarter to test remotely.

+Once you have tested your task locally, you can use:

+    taskstarter.py remotetest [SOLUTION.c]

+to test your task and `SOLUTION.c` with a remote server.
+It will behave as the `testsol` command, except using a remote server instead of the local taskgrader.
+It will send a "full input JSON", which means that all task files will be contained in the JSON file and the remote server doesn't need any file from your task to evaluate.

+If your task is saved/synchronized on the remote server, and the `ROOT_PATH` is configured accordingly (contact your graderqueue/graderserver administrator to know how to configure it), you can test your task with a "simple JSON" with the following command:

+    taskstarter.py remotetest -s [SOLUTION.c]

+It will send a simple solution with only your solution; the remote server will then read the task files locally for the evaluation.
+It's thus important that the remote server has the most recent files for the evaluation; if the task are locally and remotely on a SVN repository, taskstarter will check the task has been committed and send the corresponding revision number to the remote server for it to make sure it's on the latest version.

+## Using tasks

+The tool `genJson`, automatically called when using `taskstarter.py test`, prepares the task by writing its parameters into a `defaultParams.json` file.
+It contains all the required information to evaluate solutions against the task, and can be used by evaluation platforms directly to reference the task.
+The tool `stdGrade` will use this file to quickly evaluate solutions.

+# Basic examples

-Here are some examples based around a simple problem: the program is given a number as input, and must output the double of the number.
+Here are some basic examples based around a simple problem: the program is given a number as input, and must output the double of the number.
 These example tasks can be found in the `examples` folder.

 ## Minimal example: only test cases

-A task can be just test cases.
+A task can be just test cases and their corresponding expected outputs.
 The task can be built and tested like this:

 * We start our task in a folder with `taskstarter.py init` (answering 'no' to all questions); it will give us a base task structure we can use as reference
 * We put the test cases input files `test1.in` and `test2.in` in the subfolder `tests/files/`